 Chinese character is the smallest meaningful element in the Chinese writing system.
 It can be seen as equal to the concept of “word” in the English language.
-The most important component of a character is radical, for it can indicate the potential meaning and pronunciation of a specific character.
-Only through learning the Chinese character, you can obtain the Chinese language sense.
+The most important character component is radical, for it can indicate the potential meaning and pronunciation of a specific character.
+Only through learning the Chinese character can you obtain the Chinese language sense.

-Besides, you will miss all the real precious part of Chinese culture if you skip out learning its characters.
-From the Chinese poems, water-ink paintings and calligraphy work to the modern entertainment industry like movie, frictions and dramas.
-To better appreciate and enjoy all these events, the ability of reading and watching them in its original language is a must skill.
-The translation is available but important nuances will be missed inevitably.
+Besides, you will miss all the real precious parts of Chinese culture if you skip out on learning its characters.
+Chinese poems, water-ink paintings, and calligraphy work to the modern entertainment industry like movies, frictions, and dramas.
+To better appreciate and enjoy all these events, the ability to read and watching them in their original language is a must skill.
+The translation is available, but important nuances will be missed inevitably.

-There are a bunch of methods to help you conquer the difficulty of learning Chinese character.
+There are a bunch of methods to help you conquer the difficulty of learning Chinese characters.
 Firstly, you should learn to recognize these Chinese characters before you learn to write them.
 Secondly, using decomposition to help you better remember the structure of the character.
-Thirdly, you should try to practise how to write the character in proper stroke order, especially those characters that easy to be written in the wrong order.
-Last, using flashcard to facilitate learning progress.
+Thirdly, you should try to practice how to write the character in proper stroke order, especially those easily written in the wrong order.
+Last, using flashcards to facilitate learning progress.
 Checking out WHY KEATS USES FLASHCARDS IN CLASS.

-As an experienced Mandarin teacher and a bilingual Chinese-English language speaker, I still hold the thought that Chinese Mandarin is a valuable language skill that worthy of your investment of time and attention.
-Maybe it can’t pay off in the short term but your future life and career could be benefited greatly.
+As an experienced Mandarin teacher and a bilingual Chinese-English language speaker, I still believe that Chinese Mandarin is a valuable language skill worthy of your investment of time and attention.
+Maybe it can’t pay off in the short term, but your future life and career could be benefited greatly.
 This widely spoken language will open up a new world of opportunities for you.

-It’s not only limited to the employment market, but also your personal life.
-The profound culture carried by this language must inspire you from a different point of views.
+It’s not only limited to the employment market but also your personal life.
+The profound culture carried by this language must inspire you from a different point of view.
 The language will ease your tension during your trip to China too, both of business trip or holiday.
 You can bridge a true connection with Chinese culture.
-And the different way of thinking and philosophy of this language can boost your brainpower too.
+And the different ways of thinking and philosophy of this language can boost your brainpower too.
 Read more about the 10 BENEFITS OF LEARNING CHINESE AS A SECOND LANGUAGE.

 Learning the Chinese language is actually simpler than you think.
 Chinese language study is easy to pick up once you get started though it comes with a lot of hard-working.
-Finally, the Chinese language is a very valuable skill and it is not that difficult to study once you find the right way to do it.
+Finally, the Chinese language is a precious skill, and it is not that difficult to study once you find the right way to do it.